List of Stat Holidays in Ontario in 2025

 - Remembrance Day: November 11, Tuesday

-Additional Years
+Additional years

-The dates for Ontario statutory holidays change each year.
 Find out when they occur through our yearly guides: 2021, 2022, 2023, and 2024.

-Terminations and Stat Holidays
+Terminations and stat holidays

-The knowledgeable employment law team at Samfiru Tumarkin LLP has helped tens of thousands of non-unionized individuals across the country.
+Our knowledgeable team has helped tens of thousands of non-unionized individuals in Ontario, Alberta, and B.C.

 In addition to severance package negotiations, we have experience securing solutions for the following employment matters:

-If you are a non-unionized employee who needs help with an employment issue, contact us or call 1-855-821-5900 to get the advice you need, and the compensation you deserve.
+Contact us or call 1-855-821-5900 to get the advice you need, and the compensation you deserve.